gitkrishna15/OS-Lift-and-Shift/README.md

  3:  Considered Network-Adapter to have boot PROTOCOL as DHCP and adapter type as Ethernet

- 4:  Execute the shared scripts from OS Console, as change in network file could disconnect a ssh connection and would require to start the adapter manually from console.

 High Level Explaination of the Entire Process